twallema/pySODM/docs/enzyme_kinetics.md

         return dC_F, dC_S
 ```

-Because the model is stratified, a dictionary containing the coordinates of every stratification must be provided when initializing the model.
-The keys of the dictionary must match the names provided previously in `stratification_names`.
-We define the names of our four species as coordinates of the species stratification.
+Because the model is stratified, a dictionary containing the coordinates of every dimension must be provided when initializing the model.
+The keys of the dictionary must match the names provided previously in `dimension_names`.
+We define the names of our four species as coordinates of the species dimension.
 To define a reactor of 1 m, discretized in 100 parts, we define `np.linspace(start=0, stop=1, num=100)` as the coordinates of the spatial axis.
 In the model, the states are `np.ndarrays` of size `(4,100)`.

 ```python
 # Define coordinates